 In many cases, but not always, these are financial donors.
 If your letter recipient is not a financial donor, there will be a note under his/her address on your scholarship award letter to explain his/her relationship to the scholarship fund.

 School of Architecture scholarship recipients are held to a high standard for thank-you letters.
-Subpar letters will not be accepted and the Graduate Admissions and Scholarship Coordinator may return your letter(s) and ask you to resubmit.
+Letters are reviewed for content and adherence to the university writing guidelines.
+The Graduate Admissions and Scholarship Coordinator may return your letter(s) and ask you to resubmit if corrections need to be made.

 Scholarship funds will not be released unless you turn in thank-you letters that meet these expectations.